 What is social inflation?

-Another concern: Because liability insurance is “long tail” – meaning the true cost of a claim isn’t known for a period of time, sometimes for years, after the loss occurs – it can be difficult or impossible for an insurer to price policies appropriately.
+Another concern: Because liability insurance is “long tail”—meaning the true cost of a claim isn’t known for a period of time, sometimes for years, after the loss occurs—it can be difficult or impossible for an insurer to price policies appropriately.
 These factors make social inflation a risk to insurers’ future solvency and profitability.

-Advances in medical technology: Modern medicine is expensive!
+- Advances in medical technology: Modern medicine is expensive!
 When someone’s injured and files a claim against the responsible party’s insurance, their treatment likely costs more today than it did in the past.
 That’s thanks to new drugs and therapies that cost more than the good old “ice it and rest for a few days” method.
 On top of that, new medical technology helps seriously injured people live longer.
 This is great if you’re the injured person, but costly for insurers.
-If an injured person lives longer, an insurance company may be responsible for many years or decades of treatment, rehabilitation, and lost earnings.
+If an injured person lives longer, an insurance company may be responsible for years or decades of treatment, rehabilitation, and lost earnings.
 It’s possible that an insurance claim for a seriously injured person may be more expensive if that person lives for another 50 years than it would have been to compensate the injured’s family if the person had died.

-More, and larger, jury rewards to claimants: A $301 billion legal settlement is unlikely to have happened in the past.
+- More, and larger, jury rewards to claimants: A $301 billion legal settlement is unlikely to have happened in the past.
 In fact, it’s unlikely to happen even in the present.
 But happen it did.
 Cases like this one, in which a jury awarded this astronomical sum to the family of a woman killed in a drunk driving accident who claimed a bar willingly served way too much alcohol to the patron who caused the death, are becoming more common.
-From the infamous McDonald’s coffee case to a recent and strange case of human papilloma virus potentially costing insurer GEICO $5.2 million, judges’ and juries’ opinions about what corporations are responsible for, and how much they should pay, have grown more expensive over the years.
+From the infamous McDonald’s coffee case to a strange case of human papilloma virus potentially costing insurer GEICO $5.2 million, judges’ and juries’ opinions about what corporations are responsible for, and how much they should pay, have grown more expensive over the years.

 Just how much more expensive?
 The aforementioned Geneva Association report states, “A review of U.S. cases shows that the number of verdicts of USD $20 million or more in 2019 has risen more than 300 percent from the annual average between 2001 and 2010.”
-Any way you slice it, that’s a lot of huge payouts from insurers!
+Any way you slice it, that’s a lot of huge payouts from insurers! - Changing jury sentiment and societal attitudes: Public trust in large institutions has eroded over time.
+In courtrooms, this can translate into greater sympathy for plaintiffs, higher skepticism toward insurers, and a stronger belief that large verdicts create accountability for societal change.
+Social media, news coverage of high-profile lawsuits, and broader cultural narratives all influence how jurors perceive liablity and damages.

 There are plenty of other causes and contributing factors to social inflation.
 To reiterate, broadly defined, social inflation is caused by any expenses arising from higher claims costs that can’t be attributed to your ordinary, everyday inflation.